LovreCikojevic120/Internship-5-Uvod-u-baze/README.md

 # DUMP Internship Assignment #5

-Project covering basics of SQL
+Project covering the basics of SQL